 "We have to ask, 'Are we going to lose ground on other projects?" she said.
 Paul Merrill, a spokesperson for the department, said the state has been relying on surface treatment on bridges that need work, but are not high-priority structures.
-Spot-repairing infrastructure is a national trend, according to the Brookings Institution, a nonprofit public policy research organization.
+Spot-repairing infrastructure is a national trend, according to the Brookings Institution, a nonprofit public policy reneed attention or to be past five years, Taylor said. search organization.